Which type of muscle tissue is represented in the image labeled w... | Channels for Pearson+

 1

-Step 1: Begin by identifying the key characteristics of each muscle tissue type.
-Cardiac muscle is found in the heart, has striations, and is involuntary.
-Skeletal muscle is striated, voluntary, and attached to bones.
-Smooth muscle is non-striated and involuntary, found in walls of hollow organs.
-Connective tissue is not a muscle tissue but supports and connects other tissues.
+Step 1: Begin by identifying the key characteristics of each muscle tissue type: Cardiac muscle, Smooth muscle, and Skeletal muscle.
+Cardiac muscle is striated and involuntary, Smooth muscle is non-striated and involuntary, and Skeletal muscle is striated and voluntary.

 Step 2: Examine the image labeled with the number 2.
-Look for visual clues such as striations, branching fibers, or intercalated discs, which are unique to cardiac muscle.
+Look for visual clues such as striations, the presence of intercalated discs (specific to cardiac muscle), or the absence of striations (indicative of smooth muscle).

-Step 3: Compare the observed features in the image to the descriptions of the muscle tissue types.
-For example, if the tissue has striations and intercalated discs, it is likely cardiac muscle.
+Step 3: Determine whether the tissue in the image is striated or non-striated.
+If striated, check for intercalated discs to differentiate between cardiac and skeletal muscle.

-Step 4: Eliminate options that do not match the observed features.
-For instance, if the tissue lacks striations, it cannot be skeletal or cardiac muscle.
+Step 4: If the tissue is non-striated, it is smooth muscle.
+If it is striated and has intercalated discs, it is cardiac muscle.
+If it is striated without intercalated discs, it is skeletal muscle.

 Watch next

-Master 3 Types of Muscle Tissue with a bite sized video explanation from Bruce BryanStart learning
+Master Intro to Muscle Tissue with a bite sized video explanation from Bruce BryanStart learning

 Related Videos